techidaily/site-facebook/source/_posts/exploring-online-groups-the-dichotomy-of-personal-and-professional.md

  If you're looking to use either LinkedIn Groups or Facebook Groups to connect with like-minded people and have better discussions about your interests or hobbies, then the quality of content on the platforms is an important aspect to consider.

  When it comes to the average quality of content, it has to be said that Facebook Groups tend to win.
-Perhaps because LinkedIn as a whole is a platform based around businesses and making money, there are a lot of[LinkedIn Groups that are perfect for job seekers](https://www.makeuseof.com/top-linkedin-groups-job-seekers/) , but not really anyone else.
+Perhaps because LinkedIn as a whole is a platform based around businesses and making money, there are a lot of [LinkedIn Groups that are perfect for job seekers](https://www.makeuseof.com/top-linkedin-groups-job-seekers/) , but not really anyone else.

  Unfortunately, a lot of posts on LinkedIn Groups tend to be self-promoting in nature and therefore low quality.